tinacms/tina.io/content/guides/nextjs/github-open-authoring/github-oauth-app.md

 ![oauth-app-config-example](/img/github-open-auth-cna/oAuth-app-config.png)

+Once the details are filled in, Go ahead and click 'Register Application'.
 After creating the app, you should see a page with information such as **Client ID** and **Client Secret**.
 Next, we'll add those as environment variables to the project to connect this App to the Tina-GitHub helpers.

 ### Setting Environment Variables

 [Environment variables](https://nextjs.org/docs/api-reference/next.config.js/environment-variables) are sensitive values specific to your project.
 The Tina-GitHub helpers will use these values to talk to your repository, enabling auth and data fetching via GitHub.

 To set these variables, create a `.env` file in your project root.
-Add the _secret_ and _id_ values from the OAuth App, and fill in the repo name. _Do not commit this file_; you may need to add `.env` to the `.gitignore` file.
+Add the _secret_ and _id_ values from the OAuth App, and fill in the repo name.

+> _Do not commit this file_; you may need to add `.env` to the `.gitignore` file.

 **.env**